solomonreal/flightportal/README.md

 # flightportal

 ## credit to https://github.com/smartbutnot/

+### Additions
-I have updated to work on Adafruit MatrixPortal S3
+- I have updated to work on Adafruit MatrixPortal S3
+- Added home airport variable
+- New animations for take off and landing based on home airport

+### To do:
+- Add Airline logos
+- Add runways for take off and landing

 Project for displaying the details of planes overhead on an Adafruit MatrixPortal S3 and LED matrix